-Q: What are the best languages to localise my websites and products into?
+Q: What are the best languages to localize my websites and products into?

-A: If you are just starting out with localising your products and websites I recommend starting with either all or an individual selection of French, Italian, German and Spanish (this combination is known as FIGS in the translation industry).
+A: If you are just starting out with localizing your products and websites I recommend starting with either all or an individual selection of French, Italian, German and Spanish (this combination is known as FIGS in the translation industry).
 This is because these languages have the widest number of translators available and are the easiest to manage and, in general, the cheapest to translate into.
 Swedish is also a good choice for a UK company.
 The natural progression on from FIGS is to using Chinese, Japanese and Korean (known as CJK).
-If you were to combine all these languages with Russian and Portuguese you would have almost 90% coverage of the web’s most used languages!
+If you were to combine all these languages with Russian and Portuguese you would have almost 90% coverage of the web’s most-used languages.

-Q: How long does it take to localise a website?
+Q: How long does it take to localize a website?

 A: For a typical, average-sized company website the turn around is normally very quick and the page translations can be completed in just a few days.
 Most translators are available for urgent jobs but, of course, have to charge extra for this.
 If the chosen languages are less straightforward or the subject matter is complex this, too, will add a small amount to the time spent on translation and verification.